mauricekraus/quants-generate/README.md

 # TimeQA Dataset
 ![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)

-This repository holds the code for generating a multimodal dataset comprised of time series of human activities and textual questions and answers, as well as the category for the questions and, in binary cases, the assigned label (True or False) for the category.
-The purpose of the generated dataset is to lay the groundwork for a system that can answer questions based on time series data by examining how to produce a synthetic text times series dataset that corresponds to real-world activities.
-The generated dataset can then be used to train and test this system.
-Question and answer pairs are generated automatically in paraphrased versions and clearly defined question categories.
-Further information regarding the question categories can be found in the corresponding report.
+This repository holds the code for generating the multimodal QuAnTS dataset, comprised of time series of human activities and textual questions and answers.
+The purpose of the generated dataset is to lay the groundwork for a system that can answer questions based on time series data by examining how to produce a synthetic text and time series dataset that corresponds to real-world activities.

-## Information about the dataset

-The file `generate/prompts/base/list_of_actions_evaluated.txt` contains all possible actions.
-Some actions are treated as synonyms since they are indistinguishable in the generated movements, like `moving forward` and `walking`.
-Such actions are thus grouped in a single line and separated by commas.
+Question and answer pairs are generated automatically from predefined question categories.
+Further information regarding the question categories can be found in the corresponding paper (*To be published*).

 ## Usage of this repository